light156/multi-ancestry-COJO/README.md

 For example, for HDL trait on ~6,500,000 SNPs and ~76,000 individuals, the running time per chromosome for our program using 1 thread, and GCTA using 5 threads, is as follows.
 ![time_comparison_HDL.png](bin_macOS_win/time_comparison_HDL.png)

+## Installation

 You can clone this repo or directly download the executable `manc_cojo` for immediate use on 64-bit Intel Linux.
 If it doesn’t run immediately, make sure it has execution permission:

 ```bash
 chmod +x manc_cojo
 ```

-or choose to build the program by yourself by following the steps below (which is quite simple), or contact us for assistance.
+or choose to build the program by yourself by following the steps below (which is quite simple).

-Our program mainly targets Linux servers, but we also include ready-to-use executables for macOS and Windows in the `bin_macOS_win` folder.
-They were compiled and tested on macOS 15.3.2 and Windows 11.
-If you run into compatibility issues on any system, feel free to reach out and we are very happy to help.

 ### Verify installation